Hi, I’m Eden.

 If there’s one thing I believe about therapy, it’s that it should feel like a conversation—not a one-sided lecture where I just nod while you wonder if you’re oversharing.
 (Spoiler: You’re not.)

 I'm a Licensed Professional Counselor based in Pennsylvania, and I've been working in mental health and substance use treatment since 2012.
-Along the way, I’ve done a bit of everything—one-on-one and group therapy, evaluations, and assessments in inpatient, outpatient, and correctional settings.
+Along the way, I’ve done a bit of everything—individual and group therapy, evaluations, and assessments in inpatient, outpatient, and correctional settings.

 In therapy, I take a practical, supportive, and collaborative approach.
 I draw from Cognitive Behavioral Therapy (CBT) and Motivational Interviewing (MI), which is just a way of saying we’ll work together to untangle unhelpful thought patterns, shift the ones that aren’t serving you, and find a path forward that actually feels right for you.
 I won’t tell you what to do, but I will help you figure out what works—without the pressure to “fix” everything all at once.